chaselikethebank/annual-review-docs/docs/somewins.md

 ## Additional Achievements
 - Built and sold a database of booking agents and artists to Pegstar / White Oak Music Hall.
-- Built a PR list for Orchard Marketing Resources.
+- Built a PR list for earned media.
-- Pre-save campaign results.
+- Built systems for new artists to get press and book tours.